Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-Also, the $n$ label variables $y^{(i)}$ and the undetermined multiplier $\alpha_i$ are denoted by the column vector as follows, respectively.
+Also, let us represent the $n$ label variables $y^{(i)}$ and Lagrange multipliers $\alpha_i$ using column vectors as follows, respectively.

 \begin{align*}